czmirek/POST-only-API-standard/README.md

 - The message should follow any logic you have in your system for localization.

 #### 3.1.3 References
 Array of the input model properties that are responsible for this validation to fail.
 If used together with `attemptedValues` then the references should line up with the values.
+This array can be used by UI clients to visually mark fields or areas where the server validation failed.

-- It is not compulsory and is `null` by default.
+- It is not compulsory and can be omitted from response.
+- It can be `null`

 #### 3.1.3 Attempted values
 Array of the input model values that are responsible for this validation to fail.
 If used together with `references` then the attempted values should line up with the references.
+This array can be used by UI clients to display a human error message with the erroneous value that was provided.

-- It is not compulsory and is `null` by default.
+- It is not compulsory
+- It can be `null`

 [^1]: [Caching your REST API](https://restcookbook.com/Basics/caching/)